 - Added a new language support for

-for Romanian users. - Added 3 new gnome-shell extensions: to automatically switch the accent color based on gnome settings.
+ro_ROfor Romanian users. - Added 3 new gnome-shell extensions: to automatically switch the accent color based on gnome settings.
 (Thanks to @florintanasa for the help)

 - Removed